By Scott Ambler, Vice President, Chief Scientist of Disciplined Agile at Project Management Institute

 Whence the Agile Manifesto?

-Until recently, we described the Disciplined Agile mindset as the combination of the Disciplined Agile Principles and the Disciplined Agile Manifesto.
-The DA Manifesto was based on the Manifesto for Agile Software Development, or more colloquially known as the Agile Manifesto, which describes five values and 17 principles.
+Until recently, we described the DA mindset as the combination of the DA Principles and the DA Manifesto.
+The DA Manifesto in turn was described in terms of five values and 17 principles behind the manifesto.
+The DA Manifesto was based on the Manifesto for Agile Software Development, or more colloquially known as the Agile Manifesto.
 But, as you can imagine, people were confused by two levels of principles.
 We also found the Agile Manifesto to be constraining, mostly due to the cultural baggage that has built up around it for the past two decades.
 And most importantly, we realized that we could describe the mindset in a far more robust and understandable manner as you’ve seen in this blog.

 For further reading about the details behind the Disciplined Agile Mindset, please read Chapter 2 of Choose Your WoW!
 A Disciplined Agile Delivery Handbook for Choosing Your Way of Working.